 The actual cost of enhanced ongoing pension payments to former employees is paid by the university monthly.
-During the year the university has reviewed the expected cost of providing these pensions and based on current life expectancy, taking into account the current age of the pensioner, concluded that an additional provision of £40,218 is required.
-This amount has been charged to the consolidated Statement of Comprehensive income as other administration expenditure (note 8).
+During the year the university has reviewed the expected cost of providing these pensions and based on current life expectancy, taking into account the current age of the pensioner, concluded that no adjustment is required.